Abortion methods in the second trimester

 Although both techniques are relatively safe, surgical abortion is generally preferred by both clinicians and patients [6].

-Studies comparing the safety of surgical abortion to labor induction abortion in the second trimester are limited, although there is some evidence that induction has a higher rate of adverse events and the subsequent need for a D&E [8][9].
-There are key risks and benefits between surgical abortions and medical abortions in the second trimester as so helpfully defined and highlighted by the Society of Obstetricians and Gynecologists of Canada [3]:
+Studies comparing the safety of surgical abortion to induction abortion in the second trimester are limited, although there is some evidence that induction has a higher rate of adverse events and the subsequent need for a D&E [8][9].
+There are key risks and benefits between surgical abortions and medical abortions in the second trimester as helpfully defined and highlighted by the Society of Obstetricians and Gynecologists of Canada [3]:

 Surgical abortion in second trimester